robotix/2020.robotix.in/_events/stax.md

 * Participants will have to arrange for any other power supply required for their robot.

 * Teams cannot tinker with their robots during the run.

+* Deposition of block will be considered only if the block is placed correctly within two horizontal lines.

+* An incorrect deposition is not to be confused as dropping of the block.

 * [LEGO kits](http://en.wikipedia.org/wiki/Lego_Mindstorms) or its spare parts are not allowed.